chrultrabook/docs/src/docs/faq.md

 ### How do I get my top row keys on Linux to act like how they did on chromeOS?
 * Follow the instructions [in this github repo](https://github.com/WeirdTreeThing/cros-keyboard-map).

-### I'm using your UEFI firmware, installed my OS [Linux], and it still boots to the EFI shell - what do I do?
+### I'm using the UEFI firmware, installed my OS [Linux], and it still boots to the EFI shell - what do I do?
 * Sounds like your Linux distro doesn't install the EFI bootloader in the default location - no worries, it's an easy fix:
   * Type `exit` to return to the UEFI settings menu, then select Boot Maintenance Manager.
 From there, select Boot From File, then navigate to and boot from `/EFI/[distro name]/grubx64.efi` (where [distro name] will be fedora, arch, debian, etc).
 Once your OS is booted, open a terminal/shell, and type the following (observing case):